CHAPTER 4: How Hard Is the CFA Exam?

 I should have analyzed the CFA calendar more closely before I decided to register.
 I think I was very likely to qualify for the CFA Access Scholarship which would reduce my CFA exam cost to the amount I could afford myself.

 CFA exam definitely has its hard points.
-Whether it is difficult as a test depends on preparation to take it and – to some degree – also on aptitude or luck.
-CFA pass rates fluctuate around 45% recently (for each exam level).
+Whether it is difficult as a test depends on how ready you are to take it and – to some degree – also on your aptitude and luck.
+Recently, CFA pass rates fluctuate around 45% (for each exam level).
 This suggests CFA exam is a rather serious decision.